threnjen/boardgamegeek/README.md

 ### Meeting our Objectives

 #### Plan for fast data acquisition and cleaning to allowing frequent system updates
-The basic data update can be done in as little as 30 minutes a day via API and can be automated through the acquisition and cleaning steps.
+The basic data update can be done in as little as 30 minutes a day via API and can be entirely automated through the acquisition and cleaning steps.

 #### Deal with computational cost of recommendation system
 Our end model is purely mathematical and requires no ongoing maintenance or model deployment.
 It does not use machine learning and instead uses statistical methods, allowing a user to receive a recommendation within seconds.